Terms of Engagement

 We typically incur on behalf of our clients certain costs arising in connection with the provision of any legal services.
 These may include advanced disbursements, such as travel expenses, including hotel, mileage, transportation and meal expenses; filing, recording and certification of documents or other materials; deposition, transcription and videotaping costs; and expert witness or consultant charges.
 Client statements will include an accurate itemization of these advanced disbursements.

 In many situations, however, the precise total cost of providing a service that is critical to our provision of legal services is difficult to establish, in which case we use our professional judgment to set reasonable charges for such services.
-Thus, we will itemize charges on your statement for ancillary services we provide, including the following: photocopying; document production, scanning and digital imaging; telephone charges; facsimile transmittals; computer research; database creation and retrieval; postage; staff overtime; courier services; delivery services, etc.
+Thus, we will itemize charges on client statements for ancillary services we provide, including the following: photocopying; document production, scanning and digital imaging; telephone charges; facsimile transmittals; computer research; database creation and retrieval; postage; staff overtime; courier services; delivery services, etc.

 Responses to Audit Letters >